levatas-agency/engineering/websites-checklist.md

 1. Files such as JavaScript, HTML, and CSS are minified to reduce file size.
 See [Minify Resources](https://developers.google.com/speed/docs/insights/MinifyResources).
 1. Image files are properly optimized.
 See [
 Optimize Images](https://developers.google.com/speed/docs/insights/OptimizeImages).
-1. Compression is enabled for all HTTP requests.
+1. Compression is enabled for all HTTP requests, including for TTF and EOT formats.
 See [Enable Compression](https://developers.google.com/speed/docs/insights/EnableCompression).
+1. Web Fonts are optimized. woff2 and woff fonts are defined first, as these are compressed.
+See [Web Font Optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization).
 1. A server caching strategy covering the creation and cache of dynamic pages is in place.
 See [Improve Server Response Time](https://developers.google.com/speed/docs/insights/Server).
 1. A browser caching strategy is in place.
 See [Leverage Browser Caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
 1. General websites analytics are in place to report on general visitor numbers, in-page engagement, and behavior taken on the site.
 See [Set up Analytics tracking](https://support.google.com/analytics/answer/1008080?hl=en).